-Aged 55.
+Aged 56.
 An Independent Non-executive Director of the Company since 2004 and a non-executive director of Jinhui Shipping since 2006.
 Mr. Yau has extensive experience gained from his senior management positions in various industries.
-He is at present a director of American Phil Textiles Limited and Forum Restaurant (1977) Limited, and a supervisor of Fujian Shishi Rural Commercial Bank Co., Ltd. Mr. Yau graduated with a Bachelor Degree of Computer Systems Engineering from the Carleton University in Canada.
+He is at present a director of American Phil Textiles Limited and Forum Restaurant (1977) Limited, and a supervisor of Fujian Shishi Rural Commercial Bank Co., Ltd. Mr. Yau is a member of the Gansu Provincial Committee of the Chinese People's Political Consultative Conference.
+Mr. Yau graduated with a Bachelor Degree of Computer Systems Engineering from the Carleton University in Canada.